makuge/web23-exercise-2/README.md

 **1.2.
 In `server.js`.** Re-implement the endpoint `GET /movies` that you already are familiar with from the first exercise.
 Make sure you return all the movies of the model as an array.
 This can be accomplished using [Object.values(...)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Object/values).

 **1.3.
-In `index.js`.** Copy the code you wrote in exercise 1 to render the elements to the right place in `index.js`, then you should be fine.
+In `index.js`.** First, insert the code you wrote in exercise 1 to render the elements to `index.js`.

-**Caution:** For this test to pass, you will have to extend your code from exercise 1 to render the `Edit` button that is described in Subtask 2.2.
-The `button` does not have to do anything just yet, but it has to exist for this test to pass...
+But for this test to pass, you will have to extend your code from exercise 1 to also add the *Edit* button that will be used in Subtask 2.2.
+The `button` does not have to do anything just yet, but it has to exist for this test to pass.

+The `button` element necessary has *Edit* as its text and is wrapped in a `p` element.
+You have to append it right after the `h1` element (which contains the title of the film) to the `article` element to pass this test.

 ### Task 2: Add a form to edit a movie